--When the child's absence falls below 90%, the Head teacher will send out a letter requesting a meeting with the parents as well as carrying out an Early Help Hub assessment.
+-When the child's absence falls below 90%, the Head teacher will send out a letter requesting a meeting with the parents and will, of required, carry out an Early Help Hub assessment with the parents.

 -If the child's absence persists then a penalty notice will be issued.